GoogleChrome/developer.chrome.com/site/en/blog/renderingng-architecture/index.md

 Each of those components plays a critical role in enabling all of the performance and features modern web apps need.
-Next we'll publish deep-dives into each of them, and the important role they play.
+Soon we'll publish deep-dives into each of them, and the important roles they play.

 But before that, I'll also explain how the key data structures mentioned in this post (the ones indicated in blue at the sides of the rendering pipeline diagram)